Mbed-TLS/mbedtls/SECURITY.md

 ### Remote attacks

-The attacker can observe and modify data sent over the network.
+In this section, we consider an attacker who can observe and modify data sent over the network.
 This includes observing the content and timing of individual packets, as well as suppressing or delaying legitimate messages, and injecting messages.

 Mbed TLS aims to fully protect against remote attacks and to enable the user application in providing full protection against remote attacks.
 Said